LiskArchive/lisk-legacy-docs/customize.md

 All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore the base transaction can be used as a model for custom transactions.
 It's also possible to inherit one of the default transaction types, in order to extend or modify them.

-## Default transaction types

-> The first 10 transaction types are reserved for the [Lisk protocol](https://lisk.io/documentation/lisk-protocol), don't use them to register custom transactions.

-Each default transaction type implements a different use case of the Lisk network, i.e:

-1. Balance transfer (type 0)
-2. Second signature registration (type 1)
-3. Delegate registration (type 2)
-4. Delegate vote (type 3)
-5. Multisignature account registration (type 4)

-__For a complete list of all default transaction types, check out the section [Lisk Transactions](https://lisk.io/documentation/lisk-protocol/transactions) of the Lisk Protocol.__

-Furthermore, the Lisk SDK [tutorials](../start/tutorials.md) include simple code examples of custom transaction types.

 ## Register a custom transaction

 Add your custom transaction type to your blockchain application by registering it to the application instance: